pvcnt/accio/site/docs/cli-interface.md

   * The environment variable `ACCIO_USER`, which contains the user in the same allowed format.
   * The current shell user, in which case no email address can be inferred.

+`-params="node1/epsilon=0.002 node2/distance=30.meters"`

+Overrides some parameters at runtime, when launching the experiment.
+Parameters are space-separated.
+Parameter names are references, written in the same manner than inside [workflow definitions](/definition-language.html).
+It will take precedence over parameters defined inside a workflow, but execution strategies may still override them later (e.g., if this parameter is being optimized).

 ## Generating reports